csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

     - This method will allow code outside the `Rectangle` class to read the current value of a `Rectangle` object's "length" attribute
     - The **return type** of this method is `int`, which means that the value it returns to the calling code is an `int` value
     - Recall that `Console.ReadLine()` returns a `string` value to the caller, which is why you can write `string userInput = Console.ReadLine()`.
 The `GetLength` method will do the same thing, only with an `int` instead of a `string`
-    - This method has no parameters, so you don't provide any arguments when calling it.
+    - This method has no parameters, so you do not provide any arguments when calling it.
 "Getter" methods never have parameters, since their purpose is to "get" (read) a value, not change anything
     - The body of `GetLength` has one statement, which uses a new keyword: `return`.
 This keyword declares what will be returned by the method, i.e. what particular value will be given to the caller to use in an expression.
     - In a "getter" method, the value we return is the instance variable that corresponds to the attribute named in the method. `GetLength` returns the `length` instance variable.
 - SetWidth method